 - must not have been living in Germany for more than 15 consecutive months by the time of the application deadline, and

-DAAD will cover health insurance and provide a flat rate subsidy for travel costs.
+DAAD will provide a monthly stipend (varies based on academic level and cover health insurance and provide a flat rate subsidy for travel costs.
 In addition, limited funds are available for a rent subsidy and family allowance.

 - Please note that DAAD scholarship recipients are not permitted to receive supplementary funding through any other German funding body.

 - Supplementary funding from a non-German funding body may in some cases be permitted.
-However, they would then be treated as additional earnings, i.e. grants exceeding the tax-free income level in Germany (currently EUR 450 per month) would be deducted from the DAAD scholarship, unless the grant payments will be put on hold for the duration of your DAAD scholarship.
+However, they would then be treated as additional earnings, i.e. grants exceeding the tax-free income level in Germany would be deducted from the DAAD scholarship, unless the grant payments will be put on hold for the duration of your DAAD scholarship.

-Short-term grants with the May deadline must be started between four and 12 months after the application deadline.
+Short-term grants with the May deadline must be started between five and 12 months after the application deadline.

 Please note that due to administrative reasons the short-term grant can only start on the 1st of a month.